 For starters, AMG’s 6.2-litre V8 engine has been revised with forged pistons, conrod’s and a lightweight crankshaft from the Mercedes SLS.
 In addition to a revised, more-aggressive ECU, the C63 AMG Black Series produces 380kW of power and 620Nm of torque – up 44kW and 20Nm from the standard car.

 It means three-tenths are timed off the 0-100km/h time – now 4.2-seconds – and the car weighs 20kg less than the standard car.
 Coilovers suspension, wider front and rear tyres and broader wheel arches also mean that the Black Series is more competent around a race track.

 The only drawback to the Black Series is the MCT auto gearbox (a wet clutch replaces the torque converter) that falls short of the PDK box in the 911 GT3.
-Changes take just 100 milliseconds but the gearbox isn’t quite as intuitive as it should be.
+Changes take just 100 milliseconds but the gearbox isn’t quite as intuitive as it should be so it needs gearbox repairs.
 Still, it’s a significant improvement on the MCT gearbox found in the standard C63 AMG which is indecisive and slow, even in manual mode.

 Should You Buy the C63 AMG Black Series?

 Yes, absolutely you should.

 This C63 Black Series is just one of 32 examples offered to the Australian market in a limited global run of 1170.
 Perhaps most significantly, this is the final (and best) incarnation of Mercedes AMG’s legendary naturally aspirated 6.2-litre V8 engine.